Updated: Sep 11

 In the case of a holistic brain and mind understanding, the wise religious writers serve as theorists and the scientists are the experimenters.
 This is an important dance with both partners sometimes leading.
 While not all faith-based theories are supported by science, religious writings often serve as a sound starting point for scientific investigation and validation.

-In a science dialogue from The Book of Joy [iv], Nobel laureates His Holiness the Dalai Lama and Archbishop Desmond Tutu expressed:
+In a science dialogue from The Book of Joy [v], Nobel laureates His Holiness the Dalai Lama and Archbishop Desmond Tutu expressed:

 When it comes to relationships, we can be our own enemies.
 It is the naturally occurring foibles and biases of our own brain processes that lead to challenges in our most precious relationships.
 Today’s science helps us better understand our brain operations impacting our relationships.
-In my experience, it is our faith that helps us navigate those biases, improve our relationships, and nourish our joy.
-This article offers a targeted glimpse.
-I offer a straightforward framework based on my research-informed understanding of our brain and a few key aspects of faith teachings.
-As a "dot-connector," my value is to bring together topics that, on the surface, may seem separate but do so in a way that provides a deeper understanding.
+This article explores how our faith helps us navigate those biases, improve our relationships, and nourish our joy.
+This article offers a straightforward framework based on a research-informed understanding of our brain and a few essential aspects of faith teachings.
+This article seeks to bring together topics that, on the surface, may seem separate but do so in a way that provides a deeper understanding.

 2. Locus of Control and our natural relationship gap